SuperUserNameMan/TOADLE-the-outdated-android-device-life-extender/README.md

 > |---|---|---|

-### a GPS map for your car, your bike, your wheelchair or your shoes :
+### an offline GPS map for your car, your bike, your wheelchair or your shoes :

 **[OSmand+](https://f-droid.org/fr/packages/net.osmand.plus/)** is a very good alternative to Google Map.
 You can download entire maps to be 100% offline.
 Perfect compagnon if you go on excursion into the wild.
 > | :x: Android 2.3.3 :x:  | :question: Android 4.2.1 :question: | :recycle: Android 5.1 :+1: |